KushanSingh-Kalvium/Ecommerce_Follow_Along/README.md

 Milestone 14 - Delete the product

 This e-commerce application is built with Node.js, Express, MongoDB, and React, providing full-stack functionality for product management.
 It includes RESTful APIs for adding, updating, and deleting products.
 The /delete-product/:id endpoint allows secure product removal.
 Error handling ensures reliability.
 Ideal for scalable and dynamic online stores.

+Milestone 15 - Added Nav bar

+Added the nav component to all the pages and make the navigations to all this pages smooth and easy.

+Nav component with links to all pages:-

+1.Home

+2.My-products

+3.Add product

+4.cart